At a Glance

 ✨Know Your CNC Basics

-Make sure you brush up on your CNC knowledge, especially regarding vertical boring machines and Fanuc programming.
-Be prepared to discuss your experience with large components and any specific projects you've worked on.
+Brush up on your CNC knowledge, especially regarding vertical boring machines and Fanuc programming.
+Be prepared to discuss your experience with large components and how you've handled specific challenges in previous roles.

 ✨Showcase Your Technical Skills